ninewise/dissertation/on-the-side/make-database.md

 is the processed NCBI taxonomy *taxons*.
 Second is the *sequences* table, which contains the mapping of tryptic peptides onto their lowest common ancestor.
-Third is the *uniprot entries* table, which contains amongst other columns the protein sequence and the assigned taxon of the original UniProt entry.
+Third is the *uniprot entries* table, which contains among other columns the protein sequence and the assigned taxon of the original UniProt entry.
 The latter is used for the construction of the *k*-mer-to-taxon mapping.